d3b4g/leonids/_posts/split.md

 ![source-01](/img/Screenshot_2020-05-13_12-32-28.png){: .align-left}

-PIE isn't enabled and nx set to true, we know shellcode cannot be executed off the stack and we know binary has ASLR disabled.
+PIE isn't enabled and nx set to true, so we know shellcode cannot be executed off the stack and the binary has ASLR disabled.

 ## Analyzing the 64bit ELF binary
 Lets load the binary with radare2 and dump the functions.The afl command list the functions.
 We can also output it as JSON using this command aflj~{}